American Cream Draft Horse Article and Photos Copyrighted - see credits below

 The American Cream Draft Horse is born cream colored.
 Their eyes are very light and only become amber colored in yearlings.
 As this horse ages, the coat can darken a little bit, but their color remains the same all year long instead of altering with the season as do many horses.

 Most cream colored horses do not have the pink skin of this draft horse and this is a very distinctive breed characteristic.
 As they age, the pink skin of the nose and around the eyes can change to gray though.
 Such a cream coat, often with white mane and tail or other white marking, is what made the original breeders in the USA desire to create this type of draft horse to a standardized breed. yet of course a draft breed must meet other requirements too, such as be in possession typically of a certain docility of temperament along with a great willingness to perform needed work.

 The American Cream Draft Horse ranges from 15.3 to 16.3 hands in height and weighs from 1500 to 1800 pounds, but some stallions go above a ton in weight.
 They have good draft conformation with muscular shoulders, are short coupled, with well rounded quarters and a very well rounded barrel.
 The head is flat or sometimes displays a bit of a dished profile, with wide set eyes and smaller ears.
 The Creams display a good gait and their willingness to work makes them easy to train for harness or hitching and many are ridden also.

-While it was assumed that this might be a color breed, genetic and DNA tests have proved that the American Cream Draft Horse forms a unique group within the draft horses.
+While it might be assumed that the American Cream might be a color breed, genetic and DNA tests have proven that the American Cream Draft Horse forms a unique group within the draft horses.